nathanmartins/k8s-yaml-extract/README.md

 `k8s-yaml-extract`, is a powerful command-line interface (CLI) tool built for extraction of Kubernetes YAML manifests.
 This tool streamlines the process of filtering YAML files based on specified criteria, offering enhanced flexibility and control.

-Key Features:
+## Usage

+Flags:

 - `--name`: Extract YAMLs matching a specific resource name. ( REQUIRED )
 - `--kind`: Extract YAMLs based on a particular Kubernetes resource kind.

-Combined Filtering: Use both --name and --kind flags simultaneously for granular extraction.
+Combined Filtering: Use both `--name` and `--kind` flags simultaneously for even more granular extraction.

 ## Examples